 Towle has adopted a Code of Ethics for all employees that describes the requirements for the ethical standards and professional conduct of our business.
 The Code includes provisions relating to, among other things, standards of business conduct, a prohibition on insider trading, personal securities trading, anti-corruption practices, and conflicts of interest.
-All employees must acknowledge compliance with the terms of the Code of Ethics (i) upon hire, (ii) on an annual basis, and (iii) upon amendment to the Code of Ethics.
+All employees must acknowledge compliance with the terms of the Code of Ethics (i) upon hire, (ii) on an annual basis, and (iii) upon amendment.